Professional edition active

 View Patient Education

-Uterine fibroids (leiomyomas) are the most common pelvic tumor, occurring in approximately 70% of White women and 80% of Black women in the United States by age 50 (1).
-Many fibroids are small or asymptomatic.
-There is an increased risk of uterine fibroids in Black women and those with early menarche, obesity, and hypertension; high parity (3 or more births) is associated with a decreased risk (2).
+In the United States, prevalence of uterine fibroids by age 50 is approximately 70% in White women and 80% in Black women (1).
+Prevalence is increased in women with early menarche, obesity, and hypertension; high parity (3 or more births) is associated with a decreased risk (2).

 • Subserosal